 - Click to download.

-The key to posting like a pro on social media is tweaking your tone to match the platform.
-For instance, LinkedIn calls for a more professional voice than Instagram or Twitter, which give you more room to use casual lingo and humor.
-Even if you’re posting the same content on multiple platforms, tweaking the copy and hashtag use will do a lot for engagement.
+The key to posting like a pro on social media is tweaking your tone to match the social media platform.
+For instance, LinkedIn calls for a more professional voice in your social media content than Instagram or Twitter, which gives you more room to use casual lingo and humor.
+Even if you’re posting the same content on multiple platforms, tweaking the social media post’s copy and hashtag use will do a lot for engagement.

 Nailing the copy is key to getting the social shares and engagement levels that earn your brand a repeat spot in user feeds.